-- First record for the State and/or County will be entered within 48 hours of confirmation of identification by a qualified identifier. - All other required records, both positive and negative survey data, must be entered within two weeks of confirmation. - All records are to be entered into the NAPIS database by December 1 of the year of survey so these data can be included in the yearly Plant Board Report. - It is not appropriate to wait until the end of the year to enter data. - Survey data should be collected with GPS technology (ISIS uses the WGS84 datum). - A general pest detection worksheet for NAPIS date entry is attached (Appendix L).
-Data entry worksheets for the commodity surveys will be made available when completed. - ISIS templates must contain the required elements/fields for the transfer of data to NAPIS.
+- First record for the State and/or County will be entered within 48 hours of confirmation of identification by a qualified identifier. - All records are to be entered into the NAPIS database by December 31 of the year of survey so these data can be included in the yearly Plant Board Report. - When possible, enter data as it becomes available and do not wait until the end of the year. - Survey data should be collected with GPS technology (WGS84 datum is the standard). - A general pest detection worksheet for NAPIS date entry is attached (Appendix L).
+Data entry worksheets for the commodity surveys will be made available on the CAPS website when completed. - ISIS templates must contain the required elements/fields for the transfer of data to NAPIS.